Babies do not come with an instruction manual and they are figuring things out just like you!

 Breastfed newborns need to feed often –at least 8-12 times in a 24 hour period–because breastmilk is more easily digested than formula.
 Baby’s stomach is the size of a small marble when first born so it needs to be replenished more often with frequent feedings.
 Even as baby grows and their stomach capacity increases, they still continue to nurse frequently—again, completely normal!

 Cluster feeding happens when babies want to feed more often and in a more condensed period of time.
 This often happens at night and can coincide with baby being fussy.
-Breastfeeding and consumption of breastmilk are instinctual.
+Breastfeeding and consumption of breastmilk are instinctual -- plus it's the "perfect food!"
 When babies cluster feed, they are sometimes preparing for longer stretches of sleep (though this is not always the case!) or they may be catching up if they didn’t eat as much during the day.
 Your return to work, baby’s teething, or some other discomfort in baby’s life can also cause cluster feeding and fussiness.

 Remember that breastfeeding is not all about the nutrition, though that is very important.
 It is also about baby wanting to be close to mom.
 You and your baby will have many ups and downs and you will both get through this.
 Be patient, and don’t hesitate to reach out to a breastfeeding specialist for tips and reassurance with this or any situations as you and your baby continue on your breastfeeding journey.